 - 1. Form a planning committee comprised of a variety of criminal justice stakeholders. - 2.
+Planning committee members need to have the ability to make key decisions and write policy for the treatment court. - 2.
 Participate in training on Treatment Court Standards and processes. - 3.
 Define the problem and target population based on community mapping and jurisdictional research (Marlowe and Meyer, 2011). - 4.
 Establish a written mission statement. - 5.
 Determine eligibility criteria and capacity based on target population data and potential future funding sources. - 6.
 Form a treatment court team with written roles and responsibilities for each core team member (see WATCP, Standard 4). - 7.
 Determine additional resources needed to effectively serve the target population, by supplementing and improving upon the treatment, judicial and supervision services already established (Marlowe & Meyer, 2011).

 - 1. Generally, treatment court planning is more successful when a judge initiates and leads the process. - 2.
 Attend a planning initiative training offered by National Drug Court Institute, National Center for DWI Courts, or Justice for Vets. - 3.
 Visit a mentor court or similar court during the planning process. - 4.
 Select a treatment court model which can include one or more of the following: - a.
 Pre-plea diversion - b.
 Diversion - c.
 Post-plea, pre-adjudication - d.
 Post-adjudication, probation - e.
 Alternatives to revocation of supervision - f.
-Reentry court - g.
-Mixed model - 5.
+Reentry court - 5.
 The planning committee consists of, but not limited to the following: - a.
 Traditional treatment court team members (see WATCP, Standard 4) - b.
 County Board and other county representatives - c.
 Grant writer - d.
+Evaluator/Data Analyst

+- 6. Establish an Advisory Board with stakeholders from the planning committee.
+This board may be expanded to include:

+- a. community members (e.g., NAMI, VA, Victim Witness, housing, etc.)

+- b.
+Consumers (e.g., treatment court graduates, current participants, people in the recovery community)

+- c.
+Health providers

+- d.
+Social service agencies

+- e.
+Business community

+- f.
+Faith community

-Evaluator/Data Analyst - 6.
-Establish an Advisory Board to provide ongoing supervision of treatment court operations and develop procedures that address the following topics: - a. implementation of best practices that comply with the treatment court standards
+- 7. The Advisory Board provides ongoing supervision and support of treatment court operations and creates policies that address the following topics:

+- a. implementation of best practices that comply with the treatment court standards

 - b. expectations of participants

-- c. health providers

-- d. social service agencies

-- e. the business community

-- f. faith community

-- 7. Members of the Advisory Board should be drawn from the planning committee roles and can be expanded to include:

-- a. community members (e.g., NAMI, VA, Victim Witness, housing, DV Advocate)

-- b.
-Consumers (e.g., treatment court graduates, current participants, people in the recovery community

 - c. sustainability of the court

 - d. available resources

 - e. information management

 - f. evaluation needs

-- 8. The Advisory Board meets quarterly.
+- 8. The Advisory Board meets regularly.

 - 9. Develop a publicly available program manual, which includes but is not limited to the following:

 - a.
 Mission statement, goals and objectives

 - b.
 Treatment court team and advisory board membership

 - c.
-Team member roles/responsibilities and continuity plan (see WATCP Standards 4 & 5)
+Team member roles/responsibilities and continuity plan (see WATCP, Standards 4 & 5)

 - d.
 Referral process

 - e.
 Eligibility criteria

 - f.
 Assessment

 - g.
 Program fees (if applicable)

 - h.
-Record-keeping and confidentiality policy (see WATCP, Standards 6 & 8)
+Record-keeping and confidentiality policy (see WATCP, Standard 7)

 - i.
 Graduation criteria

 - i.
 Termination process and criteria

 - k.
 Phase structure

 - I. Incentives and sanctions guidelines

 - m.
 Testing procedure

 - n.
 Confidentiality

 - o.
 Sustainability plan (see WATCP, Standard 10)

 - p.
 Program resources

-- 10. Prepare participant handbooks, contracts, waivers and memoranda of understanding (MOUs), which should be reviewed regularly, revised as needed, and include as addenda to the program manual.
+- 10. Prepare participant handbooks, contracts, waivers and memoranda of understanding (MOUs), which must be reviewed regularly, revised as needed, and included as addenda to the program manual.